Azure/portaldocs/portal-sdk/generated/top-extensions-node-js-test-framework.md

     "LOGIN_NAME": "<someone@someCompany.com>",
     "partnerTeamEmail": "partnerEmail@partnerCompany.com",
-    "AzureEnvironment": < for public use "AzurePublicCloud", for fairfax use "AzureGovernment", for mooncake use "AzureChina" >, "browserAutomation": < to run tests under Playwright use "playwright", to run tests under Selenium use "webdriver" >
+    "AzureEnvironment": < for public use "AzurePublicCloud", for fairfax use "AzureGovernment", for mooncake use "AzureChina" >, "browserAutomation": < to run tests under Playwright use "playwright", to run tests under Selenium use "webdriver" >, "tenantId": < optional: a tenant id that the tests will navigate to >
 }
 ```